SVEENASHARMA/PythonProject/README.md

 - November: JYB Entertainment is the most popular channel in November so far as another K-Pop Group, Twice, released new music.

 ## Q2) Is there a relationship between certain user behaviors: View Count, # of Likes, # Dislikes, # Comments
-Hypothesis: If viewer count increases, viewer reactions will increase as well.
+**Hypothesis**: If viewer count increases, viewer reactions will increase as well.
 This includes number of likes and dislikes as well as number of comments.

-Actual Result: This hypothesis was proven false based on our analysis.
+**Actual Result**: This hypothesis was proven false based on our analysis.
 According to our scatter plots, as view count increased, there was a decrease in reactions.
 The overall number of likes, dislikes, and comments gradually declined.

 It was also observed that when videos are recently published and have a lower number of views, there is a stronger number of likes compared to dislikes and comments.
 This suggests that users interact with videos with likes rather than actively leaving comments as it is easier.